near/docs/docs/concepts/new-to-near.md

 While it is intellectually interesting to explore the theory and technology behind blockchains, it is not necessary to do this in order to build, test and deploy apps.
 Similarly, you don't need to understand how fault tolerant commodity compute clusters work inside AWS, GCP or Azure in order to deploy an app to these clouds.
 Focus on the code!

+## Why are we building NEAR?

+You might have heard of distributed computing, databases, or computer networks; all of which play a role in blockchains.

+Currently, most web-services utilise a single server and a single database to process your request and provide information.
+This infrastructure is usually managed by an individual entity, who is treating all of their data processing like a black box.
+Meaning, the request goes in, something happens, and the user receives an output.

+While the company may make claims, and rely on third-parties to verify those, the user will never be able to verify what happened in the black box.
+This system relies on trust between users and companies.

+NEAR is similar in principle to the “cloud-based” infrastructure that developers currently build applications on top of except the cloud is no longer controlled by a single company running a giant data center — that data center is actually made up of all the people around the world who are operating nodes of that decentralized network.
+Instead of a “company-operated cloud” it is a “community-operated cloud”.

+To set the stage, we’re building a “base-layer blockchain”, meaning that it’s on the same level of the ecosystem as projects like Ethereum, Cosmos or EOS.
+That means everything else will be built on top of us, including your application.

 ### Best orientation videos